ronielramos/travel-route/README.md

 ## Important

+* Dijkstra is the algorithm what inspires the search solution
-* file what will be used as data source must be on root directory
+* file what will be used as the database must be on "root" directory of the project
 * route price is in dollar

 ## Requirements